-MaryBeth Smith has been in the corporate business world for nearly three decades.
+MaryBeth Smith has been in the corporate business world for more than three decades.
 She is the perfect balance of ingenuity and inventiveness for Colin in both marriage and business.
-Helping to grow the company through acquisitions and leadership, she is the backbone of the Roundabout Catering, Tannenbaum, and Roundabout Meal Prep businesses.
+Helping to grow the company through acquisitions and leadership, she is the backbone of the Roundabout Catering, Tannenbaum, Roundabout Meal Prep and Smith and River businesses.

-She is also a talented designer and a stickler for detail.
-When it comes to planning events outside of the kitchen, MaryBeth is extremely resourceful.
-She will take the colors, themes, style and location of your event and bring it to life.
-She operates a tight ship, but her caring attitude and natural business instinct has led the company into double-digit growth year-after-year.
+MaryBeth is extremely resourceful and a stickler for detail.
+She will take the colors, themes, style and location for any concept or event and bring it to life.
+She operates a tight ship, but her caring attitude and natural business instinct has led the company into diversification and record growth.
 MaryBeth treats the staff like a family and empowers her team to believe what they can achieve.

 Favorite food: Anything Italian.